henshin/filebuster/README.md

  - when limiting the line size, it would be a nice feature to read the columns from "stty size" command and adjust the number of chars accordingly.
 Right now the lenght is fixed and might not work for small terminals

 ### Thanks
-I would like to thank TC for his updates to the code.
+I would like to thank TC for his updates to the code on the initial phase of the project